Skip to content

 The high-performance dyadic interval evaluator is fully verified:

-• evalIntervalDyadic_correct: Dyadic evaluation produces sound intervals
+• evalIntervalDyadic_correct: Dyadic evaluation produces sound intervals for ExprSupportedCore

 • IntervalDyadic.mem_add, mem_mul, mem_neg: FTIA for dyadic operations